-Undermethylation, which refers to a decreased level of methylation in the body, has been linked to certain imbalances in brain chemistry.
+Undermethylation, which refers to a decreased methyl supply in the body, has been linked to certain imbalances in brain chemistry.
 Methylation plays a crucial role in the regulation of neurotransmitter activity in the brain.
 (Read more on methylation.)
 Neurotransmitters are chemical messengers that transmit signals between neurons and play a key role in regulating mood, behavior, and other brain functions.

 Some studies have suggested that undermethylation can lead to imbalances in neurotransmitter levels, particularly in serotonin, dopamine, and norepinephrine, which are important neurotransmitters involved in mood regulation.
-However, there are ways to balance your methylation and reduce the following list of symptoms with the right diet, supplements, and activities:
+However, there are ways to balance your methylation and reduce the severity of the following list of symptoms by adopting a proper diet, supplements, and activities:

 To alleviate these symptoms, it is recommended to consume TMG-rich (Betaine) foods and antioxidants in your diet, as well as make lifestyle changes such as increasing exercise.